-Most insurance companies have a surcharge schedule, which means unless the insurance company agrees to waive those charges when an accident is not your fault, you might see an increase in your premiums.
+Most insurance companies have a surcharge schedule.
+So unless the insurance company agrees to waive those charges when an accident is not your fault, you might see an increase in your premiums.
 Thankfully, this is rarely the case: In reality, insurers rarely penalize you for an accident that was not your fault.

 If your insurer attempts to raise your rates due to an accident caused by another party, an insurance broker can help you find a different (and maybe better!) insurer.
-You could end up saving money from being shopped around—even from your pre-accident premium—while pursuing compensation to pay for your accident-related expenses.
+You could end up saving money from shopping around.
+At the same time while pursuing compensation to pay for your accident-related expenses.

 Insurance surcharges are a different matter, however, for customers that cause accidents.
 Some insurance companies, such as Geico, use a sliding scale based on points.
 For example, if you get four points and someone filed a claim against you alleging bodily injury and property damages, the insurance will hit you with a 32 percent increase on your premiums.
 Geico adds 20 percent if the accident claim includes personal injury protection coverage.
 Your Geico premiums will increase by 25 percent if you file a claim under collision.

-If you feel the surcharge that your insurance company charges is too high, or that your insurer is penalizing you for an accident that was not your fault, you may file a complaint with the state, which will then review the surcharge to ensure that it doesn’t violate public policy.
+If you feel the surcharge that your insurance company charges is too high, or that your insurer is penalizing you for an accident that was not your fault, you can file an insurance complaint with the state of Illinois, which will then review the surcharge to ensure that it doesn’t violate public policy.
 More importantly, if you disagree or are unhappy with the terms your insurer offers, an insurance agent can help you evaluate different options and/or different insurers.